ThomasDevol/LC3-Assembler/README.md

 # LC3-Assembler

+## Basis

-Parse mnemonics to binary encoding
+Objective: Parsing mnemonics into binary encoding
+Restraints: Using LC3 Assembly as a basis for OPCODE and table_data